-Muilenburg out as Boeing chairman, keeps CEO position
+Dennis Muilenburg out as Boeing chairman but keeps CEO position

 Muilenburg will remain CEO and president, and will stay on the board of directors, while lead director David Calhoun was elected to replace him as chairman.

+The move falls short of what some analysts have called for: Muilenburg’s ouster, along with some of the board, to give the company a jolt that would mark a culture shift away from the constant focus of recent years on the share price and cost cutting.

-Having both chair and CEO titles, which he inherited from his predecessor and mentor Jim McNerney, put Muilenburg in an unassailable position of power.
-As CEO he is an employee of the board.
-But as chairman of the board, he would effectively control the direction and make-up of that body.
+Having both chairman and CEO titles, which he inherited from his predecessor and mentor Jim McNerney, put Muilenburg in an unassailable position of power.
+As CEO, he is an employee of the board.
+But as chairman of the board, he effectively controlled the direction and makeup of that body.

 It’s generally viewed as poor corporate governance policy to have one person in both roles.
 And now, following the two fatal crashes of the 737 MAX, with the board being criticized for lack of oversight of the company culture, Boeing has finally bowed to the reality that the board needs more independence.